-Parliament session: An autumn of anxiety
+Parliament session: an autumn of anxiety

 Money also remains the sticking point in the debate on the army.
 Both chambers of parliament now agree that they want to fund the military faster and more generously than the Federal Council proposed.
 However, it remains unclear where the additional four billion francs are to come from.
 Parliament has debated this internally in both chambers and now they still have to reach an agreement in the next session.

 In the House of Representatives, the army debate was the most emotional – partly because some of the money will come from development aid.
-“Fossils” and “paranoid” were the words used by Social Democrat Parliamentarian Fabian Molina towards the conservatives.
+“Fossils” and “paranoid” were the words used by Social Democrat parliamentarian Fabian Molina towards the conservatives.
 The latter immediately demanded apologies, and the leader of the Centre party’s parliamentary group threatened to press criminal charges.

 The debate also revealed a lack of clarity on what the Swiss army of the future should look like.
 Do we need tanks or drones?
 Do we need cyber warriors or grenadiers?
 Parliament argued about concepts.
 One is missing, which is actually the government’s task.

-Asylum claims: Broader alliance in favour of a tougher approach
+Asylum claims: broader alliance in favour of a tougher approach

 The depth of the divide between left and right was also evident in the special session on asylum organised by the Swiss People’s Party.
 Switzerland’s most powerful party proposed a whole series of tighter regulations.
 Some were rejected by the House of Representatives, but one sensational proposal was passed: Temporarily admitted persons should no longer be allowed to bring their family members to Switzerland.
 Justice Minister Beat Jans defended himself against this in vain; he was on the defensive anyway – bombarded by countless questions from the Swiss People’s Party.